Frequently Asked Questions

 Will a computer and headphones be provided?

 A school networked computer is made available by the home school and a headset with two ear pieces and a microphone is supplied by GT Online.

 Will I be required to purchase textbooks?

-Text books and study materials are loaned to all students and graphics calculators are loaned to Maths students in Year 10.
+Many digital resources are made available to students on Moodle.
+Some text books and study materials are loaned to all students and graphics calculators are loaned to Maths students in Year 10.
 Students are expected to look after these loans and report losses to their teachers immediately.
 If resources are not returned, parents will need to pay a replacement fee.

 Are students able to communicate with other students in the online program?